What Is Rejection Sensitive Dysphoria?

 Rejection Sensitive Dysphoria Treatment

 The best treatment option for Rejection Sensitive Dysphoria depends on the intensity of your symptoms and the overlap with other disorders.
 Due to the physiological nature of the reaction for some sufferers, it is possible that medication will be necessary, and indeed certain medications that can calm the physiological reaction—like some originally intended to treat high blood pressure—have shown promise for those with Rejection Sensitive Dysphoria.

 Furthermore, certain antidepressants could be helpful if you have co-occurring depression or additional kinds of anxiety.
 If ADHD is clinically significant for you, then medication for that may be indicated as well.

 Psychotherapies will work best that focus on improving your understanding of your emotional reactions at the moment and learning better paths toward responding to those emotions.
 It will also be beneficial to learn to challenge the accuracy of some of the automatic, dysfunctional thoughts that make you believe you have been rejected, learning to label them as invalid and let them pass.

 Overall coping mechanisms that can increase resilience through uncomfortable feelings will also be helpful.
+Many of these tools are outlined in Detox Your Thoughts.
 Targeted types of Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy, and Dialectical Behavior Therapy do just that.